9.3 Do's and Don'ts

-The successful use of GaN devices in general and the LMG341xR150 in particular depends on proper use of the device.
-When using the LMG341xR150, DO:
+The successful use of GaN devices in general and the LMG341xR050 in particular depends on proper use of the device.
+When using the LMG341xR050, Do the following:

 - Use a signal isolator to supply the input signal for the low side device.
-If not, ensure the signal source is connected to the signal GND plane which is tied to the power source only at the LMG341xR150 IC
+If not, ensure the signal source is connected to the signal GND plane which is tied to the power source only at the LMG341xR050 IC.

-To avoid issues in your system when using the LMG341xR150, DON'T:
+To avoid issues in your system when using the LMG341xR050, Do not do the following:

-- Use a single-layer or two-layer PCB for the LMG341xR150 as the power-loop and bypass capacitor inductances will be excessive and prevent proper operation of the IC
+- Use a single-layer or two-layer PCB for the LMG341xR050 as the power-loop and bypass capacitor inductances will be excessive and prevent proper operation of the IC.

 - Ignore the FAULT pin output.